dkobak/excess-mortality/README.md

 # Excess mortality during the COVID-19 pandemic

-**Publication:** Karlinsky & Kobak, eLife 2021, Tracking excess mortality across countries during the COVID-19 pandemic with the World Mortality Dataset, https://elifesciences.org/articles/69336.
+**Publication:** Karlinsky & Kobak, 2021, Tracking excess mortality across countries during the COVID-19 pandemic with the World Mortality Dataset. eLife 10:e69336. https://elifesciences.org/articles/69336.

 See the `elife2021` folder for reproducible analysis from the paper.
-The figures shown below are continuously updated after the publication.
+The figures shown below are being continuously updated after the publication.

 -------------------------------